-As part of the support given to the winners there is ongoing networking between winners and potential partners.
-The general thrust of the support given to the winners is focused on viability testing and improving models, designed to improve the understanding of underlying problems to be addressed, and on the people implementing them.
-The aim of this support is to develop a set of projects that are better prepared and equipped to present and pitch their ideas either in one-on-one meetings or at larger pitch sessions.
-Depending on Covid restrictions, there may be an investor forum and pitching session online or in person, where winners are given the opportunity to pitch their ideas live or over video link to potential partners and funders.
+As part of the support given to the winners there is an ongoing networking activity between winners and potential partners.
+The general thrust of the support given to the winners is focused on viability testing and improving strategies, getting a better understanding of the underlying problems to be addressed, and on the people implementing.
+One of the outcomes of this support is a set of winners that are better prepared and equipped to present and pitch their ideas and to write proposals.

+There will be a pitching event, where winners are given the opportunity to pitch their ideas live or over video link to potential partners and funders.